 Facts & figures

-The Discipline of Psychiatry within the University of Sydney School of Medicine is committed to offering the highest standards of psychiatry training and research, providing an exciting suite of psychiatry courses that are taught by experienced clinicians and academics through our network of clinical schools.
+The Specialty of Psychiatry within the University of Sydney School of Medicine is committed to offering the highest standards of psychiatry training and research, providing an exciting suite of psychiatry courses that are taught by experienced clinicians and academics through our network of clinical schools.

 You'll have the opportunity to gain deeper insights into psychological disorders from the patient and professional perspective, and will learn important skills in assessing both the mental and physical contributors to mental, emotional and behavioural disorders.